nima-siboni/communicative-MARL-v1/README.md

 The used environment is the [multi-agent-trains-env](https://github.com/nima-siboni/multi-agent-trains-env) which is developed specifically to a RL-friendly simulation environment.

 Here, the major modification introduced to this environment concerns the reward engineering.
 In the original implementation both of the agents recieved a large negative reward as soon as a conflict happened.
 With a slight modificition, here only the agent which enters into a currently occupied track reccieves the negative reward.

+## Future steps

+* Here agents at optimizing the objectives *solely* based on their current state.
+This means that decisions are made regardless of delays occured prior to the current time, and also **no forcast of future delays**.
+An interesting extension of the current approach would be to add the delay predict ability to agents.
+The predicted future delays can be used together with the current state for making better decisions.
+This can be approached using common AI/non-AI approaches for forcasting sequences of events